-TO THE BOARD OF DIRECTORS AND SHAREHOLDERS OF MOMO TECHNOLOGY COMPANY LIMITED interest entity ("VIE"), and its VIE's subsidiary (collectively, the "Group") as of December 31, 2012 and 2013 and the related consolidated statements of operations, comprehensive loss, changes in equity (deficit) and cash flows for the two years in the period ended December 31, 2013, and the related financial statement schedule included in Schedule I. These financial statements and financial statement schedule are the responsibility of the Group's management.
+TO THE BOARD OF DIRECTORS AND SHAREHOLDERS OF MOMO TECHNOLOGY COMPANY LIMITED

+We have audited the accompanying consolidated balance sheets of Momo Technology Company Limited (the "Company"), its subsidiaries, its variable interest entity ("VIE"), and its VIE's subsidiary (collectively, the "Group") as of December 31, 2012 and 2013 and the related consolidated statements of operations, comprehensive loss, changes in equity (deficit) and cash flows for the two years in the period ended December 31, 2013, and the related financial statement schedule included in Schedule I. These financial statements and financial statement schedule are the responsibility of the Group's management.
 Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.